-Together with fellow International is Willie Thomas, Chris Mundle and Augustus Paul, Etienne helped found Kaizen Central Karate Federation.
-Kaizen Central is a multi-style organisation that encompasses Shotokan, Wado-ryu and Sport Karate.
+Together with fellow Internationals Willie Thomas, Chris Mundle and Augustus Paul, Etienne helped found Kaizen Central Karate Federation.
+Kaizen Central is a multi-style organisation that encompasses Shotokan, Wado-Ryu and Sport Karate.
 Etienne is the Cognitive Performance Director.
-He oversees the use of Brain Computer Interface (BCI) to help improve the mental performance of competitors in competition.
+He oversees the use of Brain-Computer Interface (BCI) to help improve the mental performance of competitors in competition.

 Etienne missed the 1996 World Championships held in Sun City, South Africa.
-Two years later he made the England squad for the Championships held Rio de Janero, Brazil.
-In the team final England lost to France.
+Two years later he made the England squad for the Championships held in Rio de Janeiro, Brazil.
+In the team kumite final, England lost to France.

-After a stellar competitive career that lasted over 15 years Etienne finally retired from competitive competition in 2000.
-He successes include:
+After a stellar competitive career that lasted over 15 years, Etienne finally retired from competitive competition in 2000.
+His successes include:

 - World Championships, Individual Kumite (-80-kg) – 2nd Place(1988)

 - World Championships, Team Kumite – 1st Place(1984, 1986, 1988, 1990)